Plot: After Tod and Copper meet, but before they grow up, they go to a festival where Copper joins a band….That’s about it.

 The only fairly memorable part of this movie was the little girl who I guess had the job of chaperoning the talent scout around the fair.
 She kept getting him into all sorts of dangerous and stressful situations as a result of attractions in the fair and she just kept on like nothing was happening with a big smile on her face and a spring in her step.
 In the end, the talent scout is actually afraid of this girl.
 Why wasn’t this movie about her?
 Her small bits were the most original and entertaining of them all by a long shot.

 Art and animation wise, the movie fares okay.
-I mean, the art is better than Hunchback 2 or the Aladdin sequels, but not really on par with Pocahontas 2 or Brother Bear 2.
+The art is better than Hunchback 2 or the Aladdin sequels, but not really on par with Pocahontas 2 or Brother Bear 2.

 Music wise, this movie fares better than most of the others I’ve seen.
 Reba McEntire does a good job singing when she’s not overdoing it, but some would probably be put off by the fact that most of the songs are country and banjo songs.
 I know I got annoyed by it after a while and my dad listens to practically nothing but country music.
 Patrick Swayze is the same, he’s fine when he’s doing verses, but when he gets to big choruses it just sounds wrong.